NCAR/aircraft_oap/README.md

  * scons
  * scons install

-All programs will be installed in aircraft_oap/bin by default.
+All programs will be installed in /usr/local on MacOS, otherwise /opt/local.
+You may override the install directory, e.g. "scons INSTALL_DIRECTORY=/home/local install" and the binaries will be place in /home/local/bin.

 If you wish to compile just a single utility, cd to that utilities subdir (say xpms2d) and run
  * scons -u .